 Our regional Associate Conference Ministers guide the crucial homework that precedes the active discernment phase of search and call, encouraging churches and candidates alike to highlight their strengths, admit their weaknesses, offer their skills, and celebrate their unique characteristics.
 They encourage, cajole, criticize (constructively), and generally support congregations and ministers through the stress of pastoral transition.
 As they walk with our churches and candidates throughout this process, and in everything else they do, they model the God who walks with us, and they help us to remember that in matters of deepening our faith and helping make God’s love and justice real, God wants our best efforts, our best selves—not just “good enough.”
 God wants us to do our homework, too.

-Administrative Assistant for Search & Call Administrative Assistant for the Southeast Area firstname.lastname@example.org (for Search & Call business) email@example.com (for all other business)
+Martha is the Search and Call Associate for the Southern New England Conference. firstname.lastname@example.org (for Search & Call business) email@example.com (for all other business)